30 Open Study/Research Award

 - Information about a possible collaboration with or support from other organizations that are part of the host affiliate network.

 The above list aims to help the applicant with the conversations with a potential affiliate.
-The Commission does not require it to be in the letter, and while they can be helpful in the selection process, the lack of them will not damage any application.
+The Commission does not require all the suggested items to be in the letter.
+While they can be helpful in the selection process, the lack of them will not damage the application.

 Letters can be in Portuguese or English.
 If the letter is in Portuguese, the applicant must include an English translation and the original letter with the application.